git-bug/git-bug/doc/queries.md

 - queries are case insensitive.
 - you can combine as many qualifiers as you want.
 - you can use double quotes for multi-word search terms.
 For example, `author:"René Descartes"` searches for bugs opened by René Descartes, whereas `author:René Descartes` will throw an error since full-text search is not yet supported.
+- instead of a complete ID, you can use any prefix length.
+For example `participant=9ed1a`.

 ## Filtering